Faceted glass: Origins

 The antecedents of the faceted glass in Russian history are dated back to the reign of Peter the Great, who valued the design as being less likely to roll off tables aboard ships.

 Morning still life by Kuzma Petrov-Vodkin, 1918, shows an 11-facet glass with tea.

-Glasses with different numbers of facets were produced in Tsarist Russia, with the museum collection in Vladimir-Suzdal including different types of faceted glass, some intended for drinking tea, others for drinking champagne.
+Glasses with different numbers of facets were produced in Tsarist Russia, with the museum collection in Gus-Khrustalny including different types of faceted glass, some intended for drinking tea, others for drinking champagne.
 The museum also holds examples of early 10-, 12-, 16-sided glasses.
 The design appeared in still-life paintings by Kuzma Petrov-Vodkin, though the pre-Soviet designs were commonly cylindrical, with wider facets, and lacked the smooth rim of the later designs.

 The first Soviet glass tumbler to this design was produced at a glassware factory in Gus-Khrustalny District, either in Gus-Khrustalny or Urshelsky, with the date usually given as 11 September 1943.
 The design is usually attributed to sculptor Vera Mukhina, who was in charge of the Leningrad Artistic Glass Workshop at this time.
 Designed for use in Soviet canteens, the particular aspects of the design were necessitated by early Soviet dish washing machines, which restricted the size, shape and durability of the items they could process.
 The design, which added a smooth ring at the top and a solid bottom, is sometimes called the "Mukhina" tumbler.
 Annual production in the years following the Second World War reached between 500 million and 600 million glasses.
 They were used in a wide variety of locations, from the Moscow Kremlin to prisons.

 The numbers of facets differed in Soviet designs, from 10 to 20, but the form was otherwise consistent, with the top of the glass formed by a smooth rim, conferring firmness.
 The 16-sided design, a particularly common form, dates from the late 1940s–early 1950s.
 The glass was made particularly thick, and sometimes tumblers were made from lead glass.
 Though traditionally a very strong design, particular problems developed with those made in the 1980s, with cracking or separation of the glass bottom being among the flaws discovered.
 This was attributed to the use of foreign equipment in the production of the glasses.